Tinsus/GW2-updater-script/README.md

 - check the file settings of the two downloaded files: make sure the tick is set for downloaded files to be executable

 if you don't make this changes the script will open and close without doing anything in under 1 second

+- if ArcDPS crashes your game stop using Razor Cortex they don't like each other